FREQUENTLY ASKED QUESTIONS

 • Progressive Multifocal Leukoencephalopathy (PML).
 PML may happen with UPLIZNA.
 PML is a rare brain infection that leads to death or severe disability.
 Symptoms of PML may get worse over days to weeks.
 Call your healthcare provider right away if you get any of these symptoms:

-• weakness on one side of
+• weakness on one side of the body

 • changes in your vision